ashiagarwal73/Multiple_Views_in_Recyclerview/README.md

 # Multiple_Views_in_Recyclerview
-In this repository i have implemented  multiple view types inside one recycler view In the above demo i have shown two types of views i.e- 1.Headings
+In this repository i have implemented  multiple view types inside one recycler view In the above demo i have shown three types of views i.e- 1.Headings
   2.SubHeadings
+  3.Images
 using single recycler view .
 This concept is used in most of the apps that are around us like,whatsapp,flipkart,amazon.
 For example if we want to create a chat application and we need to show different views in